 Let’s say you want to sample a vocal from a popular song.
 In order to do so, you have to reach out to the artist and their publishing company for legal permission.
 You can either purchase the sample outright, agree to give them a percentage, or a combination of both.
 But you must absolutely have legal permission to use the sample.
 Producers may try to severely wrap a popular sample in order to make it unrecognizable from the original and get away with not having to clear it, but this can backfire as there are many ways labels and publishing companies can find out who used what.
 And if you are suspected of illegally sampling, you can be subpoenaed to turn over your DAW files, where the original sample can be uncovered.
 In other words, always clear a sample before using, even if you’re releasing your music for free.
 It will save you a world of time (and money) down the road.

 Popular artists are sued regularly for not properly clearing samples.
 Jay Z and Timbaland were sued for “Big Pimpin” because Timbaland didn’t credit Egyptian composer Baligh Hamdi.
-If you are an aspiring producer without a large following, the chances of getting sued may be less than if you are Jay Z and making millions off of your records, but the same legal rules apply.
-There is sampling and there is stealing.
+If you're an aspiring producer without a large following, the chances of getting sued may be less than if you are Jay Z and making millions off of your records, but the same legal rules apply.
+There is sampling and then there is stealing.
 If you sample without legal permission, you are stealing, plain and simple, and legal action can be brought against you, as it has for artists like Kendrick Lamar, Nicki Minaj, 50 Cent, Mac Miller, and several others.

 A popular thing you’ll hear when listening to any Lo-Fi YouTube channel is the use of dialogue, typically taken from movies or TV shows.
 Movie dialogue can be a powerful tool in enhancing the impact of a piece of music.
 For example, on Burial’s “In McDonalds,” he samples a quote fromBullet Boy, where one of the main actors says, “You look different.”
 It’s an emotionally poignant moment in the song, and the quote adds power to the song.
 However, a movie sample is still a sample, and the same rules of legality apply.
 Without proper clearance, you are violating copyright laws, and run the risk of being sued or flagged.
 If you’re just planning on putting out a beat on SoundCloud or YouTube with no intention of making money off the music and you want to include a movie sample, you can go for it, but don’t be surprised when it’s flagged.
 And if it becomes very popular, legal action may be taken.